ComboBox — Smart UI JavaScript API

 Allowed Values

-• "none" - Auto complete is disabled.
+- "none" - Auto complete is disabled.

-• "auto" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.
+- "auto" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.
 The first suggested item is automatically highlighted as selected and becomes the value of the textbox when the combobox loses focus unless the user chooses a different item or changes the character string in the textbox.

-• "inline" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.
+- "inline" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.
 The first suggested item is automatically highlighted as selected and becomes the value of the textbox when the combobox loses focus unless the user chooses a different item or changes the character string in the textbox.
 In addition to that a completion helper that appears next to the input cursor in the input.
 This helper shows the first possible match by completing the input text.

-• "manual" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.
+- "manual" - When the input matches one or many items from the dataSource the drop down opens and displays the matched items.

 Default value

-<smart-combo-box auto-complete='auto'></smart-combo-box>
+<smart-combo-box auto-complete="auto"></smart-combo-box>

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-const combobox = document.querySelector('smart-combo-box');
+const el = document.querySelector('smart-combo-box');

-let autoComplete = combobox.autoComplete;
+const autoComplete = el.autoComplete;

 Specifies the amount of time, in milliseconds, to wait after the user input before displaying the dropdown list of autocomplete suggestions.
 This delay helps control how quickly the suggestions appear, allowing for smoother user experience and reducing unnecessary searches as the user types.